How To Find The Base Formula

 • r is the per capita growth rate

 This equation states that the rate of change of the population (dN/dt) is proportional to the current population size (N).
-The parameter r (the per capita growth rate) is a key parameter that determines the rate at which the population grows.
+Because of that, the parameter r (the per capita growth rate) is a key parameter that determines the rate at which the population grows.
 This model, while simple, provides a valuable base understanding of population dynamics.
 More complex models can be built upon this foundation to incorporate factors like carrying capacity, competition, and predation.

 8. Computational Analysis: Harnessing the Power of Computing